-Strauss taught at Biola University, Christian Heritage College and Talbot School of Theology before joining the Bethel Seminary faculty in 1993.
-He is the author of The Davidic Messiah in Luke-Acts; Distorting Scripture?
-The Challenge of Bible Translation and Gender Accuracy; "Luke" in the Illustrated Bible Background Commentary: The Essential Bible Companion; and Four Portraits, One Jesus: An Introduction to Jesus and the Gospels.
-He is presently revising the commentary on Mark's Gospel for Expositor's Bible Commentary.
+Change bio to read: Strauss joined the Bethel Seminary faculty in 1993 after teaching at San Diego Christian College and Talbot School of Theology.
+He is the author or co-author of various books, including The Davidic Messiah in Luke-Acts; Distorting Scripture?
+"Luke" in the Illustrated Bible Background Commentary; The Essential Bible Companion; Truth and Error in the Da Vinci Code; Four Portraits, One Jesus; and "Mark" in The Expositor's Bible Commentary (revised).
+He also serves on the Committee on Bible Translation for the New International Version.
 His professional associations include the Evangelical Theological Society, the Institute for Biblical Research, and the Society of Biblical Literature.
 He is a frequent preacher at San Diego area churches and has served in three interim pastorates.

-PETER T. VOGT 2001 - Associate Professor of Old Testament Bethel Seminary St. Paul
+PETER T. VOGT 2001- Associate Professor of Old Testament Bethel Seminary St. Paul